yodertv/Reminders/README.md

 #Deployments
 - All deployment knowledge is in make.js and build_props_files.
-- Property files to produce builds that can be hosted on localhost, localnet, 127.0.0.1, and Modulus.
+- Property files to produce builds that can be hosted on localhost, localnet, 127.0.0.1, and Zeit.
 - Mongodb can be hosted on localhost, localnet, and mLab.

 #Dependancies
 - Client depends on glyphicons, bootstrap, angular, and jquery.
 - Server depends on express, passport, http, and mongojs.
-- DB depends on MongoLab and modulus for production and local mongodb for dev.
+- DB depends on MongoLab for production and local mongodb for dev.

 #Backlog
 - Search feature